jouni/j-elements/docs/stylable-mixin.md

 # Stylable Mixin <maturity-badge poc>(Proof of concept)</maturity-badge>

 `StylableMixin` is basically a more versatile replacement for [`Vaadin.ThemableMixin`](https://github.com/vaadin/vaadin-themable-mixin/), and does not depend on Polymer.
+It allows the user of the web component to inject custom styles inside the component’s shadow root (allowing theming).

 #### Benefits
 - You can style individual component instances (scoped) in addition to all instances of a component (global)